Guest post by Veronica Allenger

 Laser hair stimulation

 This is a very critical issue and one that I’m seeing over and over again in both male and female clients especially on female faces but also on many body areas.
 When a laser is passed over an area in which the hair isn’t coarse, dense and dark it can stimulate finer hair to grow.
 The heat will pass directly into the skin because there is little pigment for the heat to be drawn to.
 This is why laser should NOT be done on the face, most especially with women who have hormonal challenges.

 Other considerations must be made to the suitability of the technologies with regards to the work to be done on the client.
 Laser can cover large areas quickly but it cannot thin or feather an area which makes electrolysis much more suitable for facial work such as eyebrows or any area where you want a very natural look.
 Laser is a technology that, when it works, can reduce the hair growth in large areas on the body but because of how the energy is delivered, its strength is not in the fine detail work that can be achieved through electrolysis.

 A consultation: An absolute must!

 Going for consultations with both kinds of professionals is an important final step to evaluating what’s right for you.
 Ask questions and make sure you get test patches.
 Understanding that laser reduces hair in an area and knowing that electrolysis will create a permanent natural look are important facts to remember.
 Armed with proper knowledge, you can decide what the right course is for you.

-Guest Author Veronica Allenger is a Certified Professional Electrologist practicing in her private clinic Time For You Electrolysis in Ottawa Ontario
+About the author: Guest Author Veronica Allenger is a Certified Professional Electrologist practicing in her private clinic Time For You Electrolysis in Ottawa Ontario